Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-\paragraph{Safety in Public Spaces.} When MRHMDs are used “on the go” in urban areas or during street play, trust, security, and privacy become even more pressing \cite{Katins2024Assessingc, Millard2024Ethics}.
+\paragraph{Social acceptance and safety in public spaces} When MRHMDs are used ``on the go'' in public spaces \cite{Schwind2018Virtual}, such as urban streets~\cite{Guo2024Exploring}, public libraries~\cite{Kaeder2024Working}, public transit~\cite{Bajorunaite2025Enacting,Bajorunaite2023Reality,Medeiros2022Shielding,Bajorunaite2024VR,Medeiros2024Social}, and airplanes~\cite{Ng2021Passenger,Williamson2019PlaneVR}, social acceptance, trust, security, and privacy become even more pressing \cite{Katins2024Assessing, Millard2024Ethics,Roesner2014Security,Zhu2024Make,Abraham2022Implications}.
 Interactions and movement in public traffic environments can pose additional risks, especially when MRHMD wearers navigate between physical and virtual elements.
-This interaction style intensifies the power imbalance and increases the potential for accidents or social friction with bystanders.
+These interactions can intensify existing power imbalances and increase the potential for harms and social friction with bystanders.